 2. Forget about time

 Also remember that emotional storms don’t last forever.
 Most emotional storms, when addressed compassionately, can be resolved in less than an hour.
 As your child heals and you get better at weathering these storms together, they may pass in just a few minutes.
 Like anything new, it’s going to take practice.
 Take a deep breath and just be here now.
-Go minute by minute if you need to, but stay with her.
+Go minute by minute if you need to, but stay with them.

-3. Make it about her, not you
+3. Make it about your child, not you

 4. Reflect, don’t defend